-Next on our list of essential places to visit in Kochi: Jew Town.
-And, yep, that’s the actual name of this neighborhood.
-I’m not making this up.
+Next up on our list of best places to visit in Kochi, Jew Town.
+And, yep, that’s the official name of this neighborhood.

 Stroll the streets of Jew Town and peek into the various art galleries, gift shops, and funky cafes dotting the neighborhood.